Those blue eyes are striking, and it’s natural to wonder if they mean something is wrong.

 Ulcers In Dogs

-Ulcers can be another cause of blue eyes in dogs and might come with other severe health conditions if not diagnosed and treated correctly.
+Ulcers can also cause blue eyes in dogs and may come with serious health complications if not diagnosed and treated.

 4. Albinism

-Albino dogs are also referred to as C-series and are characterized by blue eyes, pink-colored nose, and a distinctive white coat in their whole body.
+Albino dogs are also called C-series dogs and are characterized by blue eyes, a pink nose, and a fully white coat.

-They also have light sensitivity and should be protected from direct sunlight.
+They’re also highly sensitive to light and should be protected from direct sunlight.

 5. Breed Specific Gene

-These breeds include Australian Shepherd, Siberian Husky, Weimaraner, German Shepherd, Dalmatian, Border Collier, Shetland Sheepdog, Great Dane, and Cardigan Welsh Corgi.
+If you’re looking for a naturally blue-eyed dog without the health risks linked to pigment loss, there are quite a few options.
+These breeds include Australian Shepherd, Siberian Husky, Weimaraner, German Shepherd, Dalmatian, Border Collie, Shetland Sheepdog, Great Dane, and Cardigan Welsh Corgi.

 6. Treatment Of The Blue-Eyed Dogs